map-bgp/browserbook/README.md

 ## About The Project

 Browserbook is a decentralized ethereum exchange powered by the 0x order protocol and WebRTC.
-Orders discovery is performed asynchronously and without a centralized order book.
+Order discovery is performed asynchronously and without a centralized order book.
 Instead, clients, or peers, each maintain a copy of the order book directly, and communicate between each other in order to ensure consistency.
 Thanks to the power of WebAssembly, clients can be run directly in the browser, providing a seamless user experience